Understanding the Course:

 The DCU Bachelor of Arts in English and History is a Level 8 (on the National Framework of Qualifications), honours degree programme, which provides students with a focused, tailored course of education in the English and History subject areas.

 Students are supported academically through a variety of means.
 When studying a module students are supported by a dedicated Tutor.
 Each module has a blend of face to face and virtual tutorials.
 Tutorials are activity-based, participatory sessions where Tutors facilitate review and discussion of the material students have been studying.
-Face to face tutorials are held on DCU campus, usually on Saturdays, while virtual tutorials take place virtually using 'live', online classroom technology.
+Face to face tutorials are held on DCU campus, usually on Saturdays, while virtual tutorials take place using 'live', online classroom technology.
 Students can partake in these virtual classroom tutorials at home, work or anywhere with a broadband internet connection.
 All that is required is a computer with a webcam and headset.
 These tutorials are recorded so they can be viewed again later, and usually take place on weekday evenings or on Saturdays.
 Attending the majority of tutorials/workshops is voluntary, with attendance at a small number of tutorials/workshops being mandatory.
 Students are also supported in online discussion forums.
 These discussion forums, which can be found within DCU's virtual learning environment Loop, is the key medium through which students communicate with their Tutor and fellow students.
 Regular participation in these discussion forums is very important.
 In addition, students have access to a number of support services that are used to find answers to questions and resolve any issues or problems they may be experiencing.

 In each module students will be given several opportunities, throughout the academic year, to demonstrate their learning through assessment work.
 The form that these assessments take depends on the module, but may include essays, case studies, group work, contributions to online forums and discussions, multiple choice questionnaires, learning journals and/or end of year examinations.
 All continuous assessment work is submitted online.
 Students can sit their end-of-year examinations in an examination center in Dublin, Cork or Galway.